Sparse approximation of triangular transports. Part I: the finite dimensional case: Polynomial based approximation

-\begin{remark} We set $\xi_j=1+C_7\delta_j$ in Prop.~\ref{prop:TdN}, where $\delta_j$ as in Assumption \ref{ass:finite} encodes the size of the analyticity domain of the densities $f_\measi$ and $f_\measii$ (in the $j$th variable).
-The constant $\beta$ in \eqref{eq:betad} is an increasing function of each $\xi_j$.
-Loosely speaking, Prop.~\ref{prop:TdN} states that the larger the analyticity domain of the densities, the better the convergence rate when approximating the corresponding transport $T$ with polynomials. \end{remark}
+\begin{remark} We set $\varrho_j=1+C_7\delta_j>1$ in Thm.~\ref{thm:TdN}, where $\delta_j$ as in Assumption \ref{ass:finite} encodes the size of the analyticity domain of the densities $f_\measi$ and $f_\measii$ (in the $j$th variable).
+The constant $\beta$ in \eqref{eq:betad} is an increasing function of each $\varrho_j$.
+Loosely speaking, Thm.~\ref{thm:TdN} states that the larger the analyticity domain of the densities, the {faster the convergence} when approximating the corresponding transport $T$ with polynomials. \end{remark}